Agnez Mo: 2011–2014: Agnez Mo and international debut

 Mo starred in soap operas Marisa (2011) and Mimo Ketemu Poscha (2012).
 She continued becoming the judge for the season 7 of Indonesian Idol (2012) and NET's talent show named after her, Nez Academy (2013).
 In December 2012, she gave the opening and closing speeches at UN Global Youth Forum in Bali, Indonesia, as well as performing her unreleased song "Show a Little Love" with American rapper Timbaland.
 They also performed the song at the pre-Grammy launch party in Los Angeles.

 On 1 June 2013, Mo released her first English studio album, Agnez Mo, on which she rebranded herself with a new stage name.
 Produced by Tearce Kizzo, it is her first album where she co-wrote all the songs.
 The album was originally recorded as her demo which was sent out to record labels in the United States in order to secure a deal for her international debut.
 Agnez Mo was first released digitally for Indonesian market only via Souniq Music (bundled with local coffee brand, Kopi Kapal Api) in June 2013.
 Two months later, the album was available on CDs distributed in Indomaret.
 She also released her first-ever "eau de perfume" line, Rêve, meaning "Dream" in French.

 Mo landed her US record deal with The Cherry Party, a then-new label ventured with Sony Music Entertainment.
-Her debut international single, "Coke Bottle", featuring Timbaland and T.I., premiered in September 2013 in a hip hop radio station in Los Angeles, Power 106 FM.
+Her first international single, "Coke Bottle", featuring Timbaland and T.I., premiered in September 2013 in a hip hop radio station in Los Angeles, Power 106 FM.
 "Coke Bottle" was released digitally on 8 April 2014, and was serviced to urban radio stations in the United States on 20 April.
 The song became a top-ten hit on Asia Pop 40 and was voted as MTV Iggy's Song of the Summer.
 Although "Coke Bottle" failed to enter any Billboard charts, Mo herself reached number 28 on the Billboard Uncharted.
 In November 2014, it was announced that she had joined the Wright Entertainment Group, a management company owned by Johnny Wright.